DeepFreight: Integrating Deep Reinforcement Learning and Mixed Integer Programming for Multi-transfer Truck Freight Delivery: Proposed Approach: DeepFreight

 Second, Line 7-17 shows the sampling process of the agents which is used to collect the experiences for training.
-In order to decrease the search space of the agents, we add some constraints to the truck's routes: 1) It's not allowed for the truck to pass through the same stop twice, except for returning to its origin (no sub-tours); 2) No dispatch decisions are allowed any more after the truck returns to its origin or its cumulative time exceeds the time limit.
+In order to prune the joint search space of the agents and further improve the learning efficiency, which is essential for solving this complex problem, we add some constraints to the truck's routes: 1) It's not allowed for the truck to pass through the same stop twice, except for returning to its origin (no sub-tours); 2) No dispatch decisions are allowed any more after the truck returns to its origin or its cumulative time exceeds the time limit.
 These constraints are realized through action mask $m_{1:N_{t}}$: once a stop has been passed through by truck $i$, the corresponding term in $m_{i}$ will be set as 1, representing the corresponding dispatch decision (action) is not valid any more.

 Third, not all the dispatch decisions can be matched with delivery requests.
 For a truck, there may be some idle route segments with no package assignment and these idle dispatch decisions (route segments) can be eliminated on the condition that the truck's route continuity is not affected (show in Line 18).
-In this way, total fuel consumption can be further reduced.
+Through this, total fuel consumption is further reduced and better scheduling of the fleet is realized.

 Finally, some training tricks about deep Q-Learning are adopted.
-For example, Boltzmann distribution is used to improve the exploration of the environment and the experience replay buffer is used to improve the efficiency of sample use and the stability of training.
+For example, Boltzmann distribution \cite{cesa2017boltzmann} is used to improve the exploration of the environment and the experience replay buffer is used to improve the efficiency of sample use and the stability of training.